dcmi/dc-srap/docs/srap-profile.md

 ## Person shape

-> `rdf:type`, `srap:role`, `srap:affiliation`, `foaf:name`, `dct:identifier`
+> `rdf:type`, `foaf:name`, `dct:identifier`

 In scholarly publications there can be many named creators and contributors.
 Although the names themselves are useful for display and identification, they are not unambigous.
 For this reason, metadata often make use of identifiers, such as the ORCID for individual persons.
-Another common identifying element is the affiliation of the person at the time the work was accepted.
-If relevant, the specific role played by the Person can be coded.
-(See Appendix 1)

 **rdf:type**

 `rdf:type` SHOULD be included with the value `foaf:Person`.

-**srap:role**

-`srap:role` SHOULD indicate the role that the person played in relation to the scholarly work.
-Preferably the role should be a URI taken from the [Library of Congress relators](http://id.loc.gov/vocabulary/relators/) list, but it may also be a simple string.

-**srap:affiliation**

-Primarily for authors and co-authors, this is the affiliation of the person at the time the work was accepted or published.

 **foaf:name**